How to know the difference between typical behavior and when to consult a professional

 Seeking outside guidance and advice if your teen’s anxiety is starting to link with depression is important.

-If your teen refuses to leave the house or has lost interest in doing things that they used to love.
+If your teen refuses to leave the house or has lost interest in social outings that they used to love.
 It may be time to seek medical advice.

 Keeping a close eye on your teen is important when they have shown signs of anxiety.
 You’ll want to make certain that you are monitoring how active or inactive they are becoming.
 Anxiety doesn’t have to stop your teen from doing the things that they love doing.
 But, if it starts to become severe enough, it will.

 Anxiety can be overcome.
 It can be beaten.
 BUT, it takes patience, persistence, and constant work to do so.
 If your teen starts to shy away and becomes closed off it’s important to act quickly in seeking medical advice.

 By asking for outside help in situations, you can start to try to alleviate some of these anxiety symptoms and worries for your teen.
 Truthfully, your teen may actually welcome some outside help.
 They may view it as a fresh set of eyes and ears from someone outside the household.

 If your teen starts to show any of the signs above, it may be time to seek medical advice.
 Go with your gut and follow your parental instincts on how to proceed with your child.
 Don’t worry about what anyone else will think in the outside world.
 The most important aspect of your child having anxiety is finding a way to help them learn how to manage it, and overcome it.

 Not sure where to go for help?
 The following link provides many resources to help manage teen mental health issues: Society for Adolescent Mental Health